-- To ensure that everyone connected with the school is aware of our values and principles. - To ensure a consistent approach to the delivery of spiritual, moral, social and cultural (SMSC) values and issues through the curriculum and the general life of the school. - To ensure that pupils know what is expected of them and why. - To give each pupil a range of opportunities to reflect upon and discuss their beliefs, feelings and responses to personal experiences.

-- To enable pupils to begin to develop an understanding of their social and cultural environment, and an appreciation of the many cultures that enrich our society. - To give each pupil the opportunity to explore social and moral issues, and develop a sense of social and moral responsibility.
+- To ensure that everyone connected with the school is aware of our values and principles. - To ensure a consistent approach to the delivery of spiritual, moral, social and cultural (SMSC) values and issues through the curriculum and the general life of the school. - To ensure that pupils know what is expected of them and why. - To give each pupil a range of opportunities to reflect upon and discuss their beliefs, feelings and responses to personal experiences. - To enable pupils to develop an understanding of their individual and group identity. - To enable pupils to begin to develop an understanding of their social and cultural environment, and an appreciation of the many cultures that enrich our society. - To give each pupil the opportunity to explore social and moral issues, and develop a sense of social and moral responsibility.